Kimberly Guilfoyle

 Kimberly Ann Guilfoyle (/ˈgɪlfɔɪl/ GHIL-foyl; born March 9, 1969) is an American diplomat, media personality, and former prosecutor who has served as the United States ambassador to Greece since 2025.
-She served as an advisor and led the fundraising division of the Trump 2020 presidential campaign.
+She served as an advisor and led the fundraising division of the Donald Trump 2020 presidential campaign.

 Guilfoyle studied at University of California, Davis, and the University of San Francisco School of Law, where she earned a J.D. degree.
 She became a prosecuting attorney in San Francisco and Los Angeles, California.
 She was an assistant district attorney in San Francisco from 2000 to 2004.
 From 2001 to 2006, she was married to Democratic politician Gavin Newsom, and was first lady of San Francisco during Newsom's first two years as mayor of that city.
 She was the fiancée of Donald Trump Jr. from 2021 until they separated late in 2024.

 Guilfoyle worked at Fox News from 2006 to 2018, and co-hosted The Five on the network.
 She later joined America First Policies, a pro-Trump super PAC, to campaign for Republicans in the 2018 midterm elections.
-On December 10, 2024, then-President-elect Trump nominated her as the U.S. ambassador to Greece and was confirmed by the Senate on September 18, 2025.
+On December 10, 2024, then-President-elect Trump nominated her as the U.S. ambassador to Greece, and was confirmed by the Senate on September 18, 2025.

 Early life and education

 Guilfoyle was born in San Francisco on March 9, 1969.
-Her mother was Puerto Rican and her father Irish.
+Her mother was from Aguadilla, Puerto Rico, United States, and her father was from Ireland.
 She was raised Catholic.
 She grew up in the Mission District of San Francisco and in Westlake, Daly City.

 Guilfoyle's mother, Mercedes, taught special education.
 She died of leukemia when Guilfoyle was 11.
 Her father, Anthony "Tony" Guilfoyle, was born in Ennis, County Clare, Ireland, and emigrated to the United States in 1957 at the age of 20.
 In 1958, while still an Irish citizen, he was drafted and spent four years in the U.S. Army.
 After being discharged from the army, Tony Guilfoyle took up work in the construction trades.
 He later became a real estate investor.
 Until his death in 2008, he was a close advisor to his son-in-law Gavin Newsom, who was San Francisco mayor.

 Guilfoyle graduated from San Francisco's Mercy High School, and then the University of California, Davis.
 She received her Juris Doctor from the University of San Francisco School of Law in 1994.
 While in law school, she interned at the San Francisco district attorney's office.
 She also was a lingerie and fashion model, featured in local department stores' advertising campaigns (including Macy's) and modeling Victoria's Secret lingerie for a bridal magazine.
 She later studied at Trinity College Dublin in Ireland.
 While there, Guilfoyle published research in international children's rights and European Economic Community law.